Ekushey Television: 2007: Ekushey's return to the air

-2015–present: S. Alam era
+2015–2024: S. Alam era

 On 25 November 2015, a media release issued by the network that day stated that S. Alam Group of Industries had acquired Ekushey, in an auction on 8 October.
 In observance of Eid al-Fitr in 2016, Ekushey aired ThunderCats for seven days, starting from the day of Eid.
 In December 2016, Bangladeshi television professionals demanded Ekushey Television and three other local television channels to take dubbed foreign television series, which have gained popularity in the country, off their schedules.
 In July 2017, Ekushey Television, along with four other television channels in Bangladesh, signed an agreement with UNICEF to air children's programming for one minute.

-In the morning of 26 November 2018, a fire broke out in the first few floors at the headquarters of Ekushey Television, with the estimated cost of damage being ৳260,000.
+On the morning of 26 November 2018, a fire broke out on the first few floors at the headquarters of Ekushey Television, with the estimated cost of damage being ৳260,000.
 On 15 February 2020, Chinese drama Turbulence of the Mu Clan premiered on Ekushey Television.
 One of the founders of the channel, Simon Dring, had died on 16 July 2021.
 On 17 January 2022, Iranian drama series Blue Whale debuted on Ekushey Television.
 A Bangabandhu Corner dedicated to Bangladesh's founding father, Sheikh Mujibur Rahman, was inaugurated at the headquarters of Ekushey on 20 June 2022.
+On 8 July 2024, Rabiul Hasan Avi was appointed as the new managing director and CEO of Ekushey Television, replacing Pijush Bandyopadhyay as the latter.

+2024–present: Return of Abdus Salam

+Shortly after Sheikh Hasina's resignation following the non-cooperation movement on 5 August 2024, the former chairman and CEO of Ekushey Television, Abdus Salam, returned to the channel.

 Coverage

 Terrestrial

-Ekushey Television broadcast nationwide using VHF terrestrial signals during its first two years of existence, until the network permanently ceased transmissions on terrestrial.
+Ekushey Television broadcast nationwide using VHF terrestrial signals during its first two years of existence until the network permanently ceased transmissions on terrestrial.
 The list below shows on which frequencies Ekushey was receivable in major areas around Bangladesh as of August 2002.

 Programming

 Ekushey Television is a mixed entertainment television channel, broadcasting a variety of programming.
 Its programming line consists of drama, news, music, television films, theatrically released films, and others.
 Initially broadcasting for twelve hours a weekday and seventeen hours on weekends, Ekushey broadcasts on a full-day basis.
-During its anniversaries, Ekushey had aired documentaries regarding the history of the channel.
+During its anniversaries, Ekushey aired documentaries regarding the history of the channel.
+On 1 October, Ekushey Television refreshed its news schedules, as stated in a press release published a day prior, with hourly news bulletins being broadcast at zero-hour.